carrot2/elasticsearch-carrot2/README.md

     Windows:
     bin\elasticsearch-plugin install file:///c:/.../(plugin)/build/distributions/*.zip

-Should the plugin installed show a popup to request additional permissions for the plugin you have to accept such a prompt.
+If plugin installation shows a popup to request additional permissions, you have to accept it.
 Plugin versions for Carrot2 4.0.0+ do not require any extra permissions.

 Usage